tiagofernandez/mustachify-ios/README.md

 # Mustachify iOS

-Introduction about iOS 5, Objective-C and Xcode 4.
+Introduction to iOS 5, Objective-C and Xcode 4.
 Slides in [SpeakerDeck][s].

 ## Author